Impact Factor 5.810 | CiteScore 6.2

 Indexed in: Chemical Abstracts Service (CAS), CrossRef, DOAJ, Google Scholar, PubMed, PubMed Central (PMC), Scopus, Web of Science Science Citation Index Expanded (SCIE)

 PMCID: all published articles receive a PMCID

-Translational Pharmacology welcomes submissions of the following article types: Book Review, Correction, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review, Specialty Grand Challenge and Technology Report.
+Translational Pharmacology welcomes submissions of the following article types: Brief Research Report, Case Report, Clinical Trial, Correction, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review and Technology and Code.